Reverse Mortgages

 Besides the HECM loans, other basic types of reverse mortgages are the single-purpose reverse mortgage, which are offered by some state and local government agencies and nonprofit organizations; and proprietary reverse mortgages, which are private loans that are backed by the companies that develop them.

-Single-purpose reverse mortgages generally have very low costs.
-But they are not available everywhere, and they only can be used for 1 purpose specified by the government or nonprofit lender, for example, to pay for home repairs, improvements, or property taxes.
-In most cases, you can qualify for these loans only if your income is low or moderate.
+Single-purpose reverse mortgages have low costs.
+But they are not available everywhere, and they only can be used for a single purpose specified by the government or nonprofit lender, for example, to pay for home repairs, improvements, or property taxes.
+You can qualify for these loans only if your income is low or moderate.

 Proprietary reverse mortgages tend to be more costly than other home loans.
 The up-front costs can be high, so they are generally most expensive if you stay in your home for just a short time.
 They are widely available, have no income or medical requirements, and can be used for any purpose.